angular/router/README.md

 * Fully integrated with DI.
 In particular, this helps set up child router scenarios.
 * Full dynamic loading of components.
 * Has a custom TemplateDirective `router-view-port` which serves as a composition site for the router's active component.
-* Support sibling router view ports.
+* Supports sibling router view ports.

 ## To Do
 * Tests!!!
 (Coming Soon)